billybillydev/alpine-manage/README.md

-# @mosi/alpine-manage
+# alpine-zod-manage

 > A lightweight Alpine.js plugin to safely access and validate `x-data` via TypeScript and Zod.

 ## ✨ Features

-- 🔍 Find DOM elements by ID
+- 🔍 Find DOM elements with query selector (ID, class or other selectors)
 - ⚠️ Throws errors for missing elements or invalid data
 - 🔐 Strongly typed access to `x-data` using Zod
 - 📦 Easy to integrate into Alpine.js